 URGENT CALL TO ACTION!

 Stop Deadly Shortages and Skyrocketing Prices of Generic Prescription Drugs by Ending the Hospital Group Purchasing Organization (GPO) and Pharmacy Benefit Manager (PBM)

 Dear Friends, Colleagues, Patients & Fellow Citizens:

-As medical practitioners and concerned citizens, we're deeply anguished that millions of patients are suffering needlessly, and in many cases dying, because of unprecedented shortages and surging prices of generic prescription drugs.
+As medical practitioners and concerned citizens, we're deeply anguished that millions of patients are suffering needlessly, and in many cases dying, because of the unprecedented artificial shortages and surging prices of generic prescription drugs.
 Most of the approximately 361 drugs* in short supply are sterile injectables administered in hospitals, outpatient facilities, and clinics.
 They include chemotherapy agents for ovarian, colon, bladder and breast cancer, leukemia and Hodgkin's disease; anesthetics and pain relievers; antibiotics; IV nutrients for malnourished infants, and many other generics that have been saving lives for decades.

 Doctors and hospitals are rationing drugs, and patients are being forced to use substitutes that are less effective or more expensive, or both.
 Lately, this crisis has reached a new level of absurdity: the U. S. is now importing sterile saline solution (a.k.a salt water) from Germany, Norway and Spain and sodium bicarbonate solution from Australia!
 Drug shortages and astronomical prices are nothing less than a public health emergency.